×

 When we asked expats and global nomads about their social experiences in Puerto Vallarta, they replied:

 "There's a large North American expat community in Vallarta, especially in winter.
 We have many ways of communicating and keeping in touch, so knowing Spanish is very helpful but not absolutely required.
-Many Mexican nationals here speak at least some English, which makes things easier even in the off-season," commented one expat who moved to Puerto Vallarta.
+Many Mexican nationals here speak at least some English, which makes things easier even in the off-season," mentioned an expat living in Puerto Vallarta.

 "Puerto Vallarta is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural events and activities.
 The city is known for its friendly locals and welcoming atmosphere, making it easy to meet new people and make friends.
-Whether you're looking for a night out on the town or a more relaxed evening, Puerto Vallarta has something for everyone," said one expat.
+Whether you're looking for a night out on the town or a more relaxed evening, Puerto Vallarta has something for everyone," said an expat in Puerto Vallarta.

 What advice to expats in Puerto Vallarta have about housing?